Parametric array: History

-Priority for discovery and explanation of the parametric array owes to Peter J. Westervelt, winner of the Lord Rayleigh Medal (currently Professor Emeritus at Brown University), although important experimental work was contemporaneously underway in the former Soviet Union.
+Priority for discovery and explanation of the parametric array owes to Peter J. Westervelt, winner of the Lord Rayleigh Medal, although important experimental work was contemporaneously underway in the former Soviet Union.

 According to Muir and Albers, the concept for the parametric array occurred to Dr. Westervelt while he was stationed at the London, England, branch office of the Office of Naval Research in 1951.

 According to Albers, he (Westervelt) there first observed an accidental generation of low frequency sound in air by Captain H.J.
 Round (British pioneer of the superheterodyne receiver) via the parametric array mechanism.

 The phenomenon of the parametric array, seen first experimentally by Westervelt in the 1950s, was later explained theoretically in 1960, at a meeting of the Acoustical Society of America.
 A few years after this, a full paper was published as an extension of Westervelt's classic work on the nonlinear Scattering of Sound by Sound.